Buy, Lease, or Hire: Choosing the Right Golf Cart Fleet Acquisition Model for Australian Golf Courses product guide

 What is your club's current debt position?
 If you carry significant bank debt with covenant restrictions, model the AASB 16 impact of any lease before signing.
 A large operating lease liability may breach existing covenants.

 How certain are you about cart technology over the next four years?
-If you are planning fleet electrification or a transition from lead-acid to lithium, an operating lease or managed hire arrangement protects you from residual value risk on obsolete technology.
+If you're planning fleet electrification or a transition from lead-acid to lithium, an operating lease or managed hire arrangement protects you from residual value risk on obsolete technology.
 (See our guide on Electric vs. Petrol Golf Carts for Australian Fleets.)

 What compliance obligations apply in your state?
 Conditional registration requirements, CTP insurance obligations, and WHS duty-of-care rules vary significantly by jurisdiction.
 (See our guide on Australian Regulations for Golf Cart Fleets: State-by-State Compliance Guide.)
 Some managed hire arrangements shift compliance responsibility to the provider — verify this in the contract before assuming it.

-Key Takeaways
+Key takeaways

 - Outright purchase delivers the lowest total cost over a ten-year horizon for well-capitalised clubs with in-house maintenance capability and a disciplined replacement schedule.